 What Are Dentures?

 In a nutshell, dentures are false teeth.
 They are the things you may have seen in a little cup on your Aunt Myrtle’s bathroom counter.

 Dentures are used to replace missing teeth or to replace teeth that are unhealthy and need to be pulled.
 They are a prosthetic device that must be inserted and removed every day.

-There are two basic types of dentures: Partial or Complete/Full.
+There are two basic types of dentures: Partial Dentures or Full Dentures.
 It will come as no great shock to learn that partial dentures replace a specific portion of your teeth, while complete/full dentures replace all of your teeth.

 Dentures are usually made of a combination of materials, including nylon, porcelain, acrylic, resin, or metal.
-There will be a complete set of teeth attached to a plastic plate that extends over the roof of your mouth that will help hold the denture in place.
+Most of the time, there will be a complete set of teeth attached to a plastic plate that extends over the roof of your mouth that will help hold the denture in place.

 Pros of Dentures

 - You can replace all of your missing teeth

 - You can replace a portion of missing teeth

 - Must be removed, inserted, and cleaned daily